 3. Jojoba oil antioxidant

-Jojoba oil contains natural forms of vitamin E. This vitamin works with your skin as an antioxidant< /a>.
-This means that jojoba oil helps the skin fight oxidative stress caused by daily exposure to pollutants and other toxins.
+Jojoba oil contains natural forms of vitamin E. This vitamin works with your skin as an antioxidant.
+This means that jojoba oil helps the skin fight oxidative stress caused by daily exposure to active pollutants and other toxins.

 4. Jojoba oil non-comedogenic

-Although jojoba oil is a botanical, its composition is so similar to the oil (sebum) your body produces naturally that your skin cannot tell the difference.
-As a result, it builds up less quickly on the skin and does not clog the pores.
-As a result, people who use jojoba oil and take care of their skin a few times a week see a reduction in pimples and severe acne.
+Although jojoba oil is a botanical, its composition is so similar to the oil (sebum) your body naturally produces that your skin cannot tell the difference.
+This means it builds up less quickly on the skin and does not clog the pores.
+As a result, people who use jojoba oil and care for their skin a few times a week see a reduction in pimples and severe acne.

 On a molecular level, jojoba oil is a wax.
-While it can be absorbed into your skin, its waxy nature causes it to create a softening seal on the surface.
+Although it can be absorbed into your skin, its waxy nature causes it to create a soothing seal on the surface.
 Unlike other botanical essential oils, jojoba oil is usually non-irritating.
 Allergic reactions are therefore rare.

 6. Jojoba oil helps control sebum production

-Jojoba oil regulates sebum production because it is so similar to the sebum your body produces naturally.
-A few drops of jojoba oil on the skin ensures that the jojoba oil works as a calming and moisturizing oil.
-The oil sends a signal to your hair and sweat follicles that your skin doesn't need extra sebum for hydration.
+Jojoba oil regulates sebum production because it is so similar to the sebum that your body naturally produces.
+A few drops of jojoba oil on the skin ensures that the jojoba oil works as a soothing and moisturizing oil.
+The oil sends a signal to your hair and sweat follicles that your skin does not need extra sebum for hydration.
 This keeps the skin from looking greasy and helps prevent acne caused by clogged pores.

 7. Jojoba oil promotes collagen synthesis

 The antioxidants in jojoba oil help the body produce collagen.
 Collagen is a protein found in your skin and joints, as well as the parts of your body that are made of cartilage.
-Collagen levels decrease as you age.
+The collagen content decreases as you get older.
 This is part of the reason why your facial structure changes as you age.
 At least one study links antioxidants applied to the skin to improved collagen synthesis.
 Using jojoba oil in your personal care results in supple, young-looking skin.

 Jojoba oil is a promising ingredient in stimulating wound healing.
-Preliminary research shows that jojoba oil encourages your skin cells to bind together after they've been separated by a scratch or cut.
+Preliminary research shows that jojoba oil encourages your skin cells to bond together after they have been separated by a scratch or cut.
 This may also be the reason for its ability to treat acne and acne scars.
 These wound healing properties may be related to the concentration of natural vitamin E. of jojoba oil.

 9. Jojoba oil soothes eczema, psoriasis and other drying skin conditions